Stanley Park Stadium

-Stanley Park was a proposed football stadium in Stanley Park, Liverpool that if built, would have become home to Liverpool Football Club, replacing their current stadium Anfield.
-The stadium had a planned capacity of 60,000 (potentially expandable to 73,000) all-seated.
+Stanley Park was a proposed football stadium in Stanley Park, Liverpool.
+If built, it would have become home to the Liverpool Football Club.
+It would have replaced their current stadium at Anfield.
+The stadium had a planned capacity of 60,000 all-seated.
+It was also potentially expandable to 73,000 or more.

 There were two designs that were given planning permission.
-One was designed by architects AFL with a capacity of 60,000, the second was a more expensive futuristic design by Dallas-based architects HKS, which would originally seat 60,000 with capacity for further expansion to 73,000.
+One was designed by architects AFL with a capacity of 60,000, the second was a more expensive futuristic design by Dallas-based architects HKS, which would originally seat 60,000 with a capacity for further expansion to 73,000.

-As of January 2012 only small site preparation work had been completed.
+As of January 2012, only small site preparation work had been completed.
 A change in owners resulted in the plans for Stanley Park Stadium being reexamined.
-In October 2012 new owners Fenway Sports Group announced their decision to redevelop and expand the current club stadium Anfield (in a similar way that they redeveloped Fenway Park for the Boston Red Sox) rather than proceed with the planned new stadium.
+In October 2012, new owners Fenway Sports Group announced their decision to redevelop and expand the current club stadium Anfield (in a similar way that they redeveloped Fenway Park for the Boston Red Sox) rather than proceed with the planned new stadium.

 Stadium

 The stadium was initially scheduled to open in 2006 with a capacity of approximately 55,000 seats.
 This was designed by Manchester-based architects AFL.
 A subsequent redesign of this stadium brought the capacity to 60,000, and planning permission was granted for this in 2003.
 Construction on this never progressed past the ground works due to a lack of funds.

 Under the ownership of Tom Hicks and George Gillette, Dallas-based architects HKS were asked to present a plan for a 60,000 seater stadium that could be easily expandable to over 73,000 in the future.
 They came up with a futuristic design with an 18,500 seater single tier kop.
-The design was estimated to cost £400m, and the club were granted planning permission for this stadium.
+The design was estimated to cost £400m, and the club was granted planning permission for this stadium.
 Work never started on this as the owners Hicks and Gillette couldn't raise the funds.

 In January 2008, AFL presented Liverpool FC with another redesign of their 60,000 capacity stadium.
 This was dubbed "New Generation Anfield" and would seat 73,000 with 18,500 in a single tiered kop, similar to the HKS capacity.
 The stadium would also include two Wembley-style arches.
 It would cost £290m to build.
 Planning permission has not been sought for this project however.

 In January 2012, the Telegraph reported that the new club owners Fenway Sports Group had decided to ditch the HKS design on the basis of cost and practicality and focus on working with AFL's "First Generation Anfield" plans.
 They would modernise the now decade-old design, and include a single tiered kop.
 It was thought that at least £150m in sponsorship money would have had to have been raised before construction could begin.
 The current owners announced the expansion of Liverpool's current stadium.
 Work began on the project in 2015.